K. B. Hedgewar: Later political activities

-After founding the Rashtriya Swayamsevak Sangh in 1925, Hedgewar maintained a healthy distance from Indian Independence movement as led by Gandhi.
+After founding the Rashtriya Swayamsevak Sangh in 1925, Hedgewar maintained a healthy distance from the Indian Independence movement as led by Gandhi.
 Instead he encouraged local Swayamsevaks to participate on their own accord with the struggle.
 Hedgewar was actively discouraging RSS cadres to not join the movement which was led by Gandhi.
 The RSS biographer C. P. Bhishikar states, "after establishing Sangh, Doctor Saheb in his speeches used to talk only of Hindu organisation.
 Direct comment on (British) Government used to be almost nil."